cbent28/Blockchain_Ledger/README.md

 The steps for this Challenge are divided into the following sections:

-Create a Record Data Class
+1. Create a Record Data Class

-Modify the Existing Block Data Class to Store Record Data
+2. Modify the Existing Block Data Class to Store Record Data

-Add Relevant User Inputs to the Streamlit Interface
+3. Add Relevant User Inputs to the Streamlit Interface

-Test the PyChain Ledger by Storing Records
+4. Test the PyChain Ledger by Storing Records

+# Pychain Ledger
 ![Screen Shot 2022-11-10 at 3 26 49 PM](https://user-images.githubusercontent.com/104800728/201200042-7e47980b-1ffe-4b36-af58-b6177cece4bb.png)